-- Accepts Medicare assignment
+- Medicare participating provider and Medicare assignment

-- Doesn’t accept Medicare
+- Medicare non-participating provider

 Let’s discuss the three categories the healthcare providers fall into.

-Accepts Medicare and Medicare Assignment
+Medicare participating provider and Medicare assignment

-Participating providers are doctors or healthcare providers who accept Medicare assignment.
+Participating providers are doctors or healthcare providers who accept assignment.
 This means they will never charge more than the Medicare-approved amount.

 Opt-out providers don’t accept Original Medicare, and these healthcare providers are in the minority in the United States.
 If healthcare providers don’t accept Medicare, they won’t be paid by Medicare.